 This designation guarantees the continuation of the Francophone character of our university.
 It will protect the provision of services and academic programs in French by the University of Ottawa, the largest bilingual university (French-English) in the world.

 The University of Ottawa has always been firmly committed to promoting and protecting the interests of the Franco-Ontarian community.
 This commitment was enshrined in the legislation that saw the University become a public institution some 50 years ago.
-Francophonie and bilingualism are also one of the four pillars of our strategic plan, Destination 2020.
+Franco-Ontarian and Franco-Canadian Culture are also one of the six core aspirations of our strategic plan, Transformation 2030

 This designation is a fundamental acknowledgement of the University of Ottawa’s commitment to the promotion and development of the French language and culture in Ontario for generations to come.